AutoML: A Survey of the State-of-the-Art: Model Generation

 \begin{itemize} \item \textit{Search Space}.
 The search space defines the design principles of neural architectures.
 Different scenarios require different search spaces.
-We summarize four commonly used search space, including entire-structured, cell-based, hierarchical, and morphism-based search space. \item \textit{Architecture Optimization Method}.
-The AO method defines how to guide the search to efficiently find the model architecture with high performance after the search space is defined. \item \textit{Model Estimation Method}.
+Here, we summarize four types of commonly used search spaces: entire-structured, cell-based, hierarchical, and morphism-based. \item \textit{Architecture Optimization Method}.
+The architecture optimization (AO) method defines how to guide the search to efficiently find the model architecture with high performance after the search space is defined. \item \textit{Model Evaluation Method}.
 Once a model is generated, its performance needs to be evaluated.
-The simplest way is to train the model to convergence on the training set, and then do the evaluation on the validation set, whereas such method is time-consuming and resource-intensive.
-Some advanced methods maybe accelerate the process of estimation but loss fidelity.
-Thus, how to balance efficiency and effectiveness of evaluation is a problem worth studying. \end{itemize}
+The simplest approach of doing this is to train the model to converge on the training set, and then estimate model performance on the validation set; however, this method is time-consuming and resource-intensive.
+Some advanced methods can accelerate the evaluation process but lose fidelity in the process.
+Thus, how to balance the efficiency and effectiveness of an evaluation is a problem worth studying. \end{itemize}

-The search space and architecture optimization method are presented in this section, while the methods of model estimation are included in the next section.
+The search space and AO methods are presented in this section, while the methods of model evaluation are presented in the next section.